jedarno/jedarno.github.io/_pages/about.md

 ---

 <b>Royal Holloway:</b> Alongside my PhD I am also teaching at Royal Holloway, as a lab assisstant.
-I am currently teaching cs5950: Deep Learning.
+I am currently teaching cs5950: Deep Learning and cs2910: Symbolic Artificial Intelligence.

 ---

-<b>Kew Gardens:</b> I am working with kew Gardens as a part of my PhD to improve the efficiency of the identification of herbarium samples.
+<b>Kew Gardens:</b> As part of my PhD I am working with the accelerated taxonomy department at Kew Gardens on theidentification of herbarium samples.
-This project is part of a larger effort across the Natural Sciences to use machine learning to bridge the taxonomical gap.

 ---